ShuaiWang9796/Learning-about-tail-risk/README.md

 # QRTCN, ERTCN, and LWCRPS-based Deep Learning in MATLAB
+# Please cite this article:
+# Learning about tail risk: machine learning and combination with regularization in market risk management, https://doi.org/10.1016/j.omega.2024.103249.

 This repository contains code implemented in MATLAB.
 The code requires MATLAB 2022a or a higher version to ensure the proper operation of QRTCN, ERTCN, and LWCRPS-based deep learning.
 Lower versions may not be compatible.